 The study of factors influencing the direction of the development and use of land in the public interest.
+Objectives of town and regional planning; the urban planning process; patterns and processes of urbanization; the industrial and urban revolution; housing and neighbourhood planning; planning law and administration; the Sydney Region Outline Plan; transportation planning; industrial location and decentralization; "Tomorrow's Canberra"; the future city.

-Objectives of town and regional planning; historical background; contemporary planning techniques; New South Wales planning law and administration; elements of urban design; new towns; parks and playing fields; housing and neighbourhood planning; traffic and transport; the central area; elements of civic design; the city of the future.
+Abercrombie, P. Town and Country Planning.
+3rd ed.
+O.U.P., London, 1959.